pr-starfighter/starfighter/README.txt

 * SDL2_image <http://www.libsdl.org/projects/SDL_image/>
 * SDL2_mixer <http://www.libsdl.org/projects/SDL_mixer/>

-Once you have all dependencies installed, simply run:
+Once you have all dependencies installed, you can do the following:

+    ./configure
     make

-And optionally (as root):

     make install

-If this doesn't work, you may need to tweak the makefile.
+Run "./configure --help" to see more options.

+The third step ("make install") is technically optional, but highly recommended.

 To play, simply run the starfighter binary.